googled820eff5cc42b044.html

 BIS Button.png

-If we taxed payments at 0.25%, we could eliminate every single tax we pay today, and yet generate four times the revenue.
+If we taxed flow of money at 0.25%, we could eliminate every single tax we pay today, and yet generate four times the revenue.

 Revenue.png